N-A-D/Rift/README.md

 ```
 **NOTE:** If C++17 is not available with your compiler **DO NOT** define `RIFT_ENABLE_PARALLEL_TRANSFORMATIONS`.

 Lastly, parallelization is an optimization that can increase performance if the number of entities is *large enough*.
 If there are too few entities to transform, parallel execution may actually perform worse than sequential execution.
-Therefore, it is imperative that there exists a performance problem concerning large numbers of entities before attempting to use `rift::EntityManager::par_entities_with`.
+Therefore, it is imperative that there exists a performance problem concerning large numbers of entities before considering the use of `rift::EntityManager::par_entities_with`.

 ## Entities
 As mentioned earlier, entities are column indices into a component type table.
 As such, `rift::Entity` is a proxy class for a `std::uint64_t` identification number.
 The id is composed of two parts: a 32 bit **version** and a 32 bit **index**.
 The **index** is used to identify components that belong to an entity.
 The **version** distinguishes between **stale** (deceased) and **valid** (alive) entities that have the same **index**.